How to Create a Product Launch Plan (A Step-By-Step Process)

 During this phase, you’ll get everything ready for the launch.

-Step 1: Decide What Your Ideal Buyers Look Like
+Step 1: Identify Your Ideal Customer

 You created your product with an ideal buyer in mind.
 Designing a product that will sell in today’s competitive marketplace is all about answering one of two questions: